 In the afternoon, I met up with Virginie, her friend Charlène and Charlène’s adorable baby son.
 Virginie took us all for a ride on a bateau mouche.
 It was Dad’s first time on the boat, which cruises down the Seine past all the sites of Paris.
 Somehow I forgot to take any pictures on the actual boat, but I do have the requisite Eiffel Tower shot.

 After our cruise, I accompanied Virginie back to Charlène’s place.
 We had to navigate through the Parisian transit system with a stroller, which I discovered was no easy task.
-Most metros don’t have elevators, so I have no idea how parents manage without an extra set of hands.
+Most metro stations don’t have elevators and some don’t even have escalators, so I have no idea how parents manage without an extra set of hands.

 Once we finally made it to Charlène’s apartment, several of her and Virginie’s friends came over for an epic board game night.
 I had a great time learning new games, including one similar to Take 6.